semagrow/kobe/docs/use/tune_network.md

   use in your experiment.

 We have already prepared several benchmarks and federator templates to use.
-If you want to create your own dataset server template, check out [this guide](./create_benchmark.md).
+If you want to create a benchmark specification, check out [this guide](./create_benchmark.md).

 ## Step 1 - Inject latency for each source endpoint